mcapell/setup_workstation/README.md

 Run the installer:

-`sudo bash setup.sh`
+`bash setup.sh`

 ## Group of roles

 Everything is grouped in the following roles:

-* Design: Collection of design tools.
 * Development: Everything related to my development workflow; editor, configs, libraries, database clients, profilers, etc.
-* Games: Basically, nethack and gtypist.
-* Hardware: Peripherals support.
 * Productivity: Collection of tools for the day-to-day office duties.
 Communication, text formatters, music players, etc.
 * Security: Security and backup configurations.
-* Ubuntu: Extensions and configurations.
+* Desktop: Extensions and configurations on the operating system.

 ## Customization

-* `group_vars/all`: Specify the binary versions, repositories and local username.
+* `group_vars/all`: Specify the binary versions and some repositories.
 * `vars/roles`: Select which roles will be installed.